WilliamLuminary/NetworkSynth/INTEGRATION_PLAN.md

 Target: `structural-gt` v3.8.6 (`sgtlib`), branch `gen`.

-NetworkSynth runs as a separate process in its own Python environment; StructuralGT never imports our code, and the two talk through files.
-Appendix A explains why that was once forced and no longer is.
+NetworkSynth runs as a separate process with its own Python environment, on the same Python 3.14 StructuralGT uses; StructuralGT never imports our code, and the two talk through files.
+Separate processes keep our worker pools and the `OMP_NUM_THREADS` we set at import away from their Qt lifecycle, and stop a crash on our side taking their window with it.
+Running in-process is possible and would collapse the launcher, the ini settings and the submodule into an import — a decision to weigh, not a constraint.

 **Both sides are built.** `generate`, `hybrid`, `sweep` and `compare` all run from our GUI as subprocesses, each writing a manifest; worker processes use `spawn`, so nothing depends on the parent surviving.
 StructuralGT's `gen` branch carries the button that opens us.
-What remains here is the part that is not visible from either repository's README: the file contract between us (section 1), how their side finds and launches ours (section 2), how our code reaches them (section 3), and the constraint that forces all of it (Appendix A).
+What remains here is the part that is not visible from either repository's README: the file contract between us (section 1), how their side finds and launches ours (section 2), and how our code reaches them (section 3).

 ---